61 Semester Credit Hours; Curriculum: 0270

 - 2

 Note: Pathway is a recommended sequence and selection of courses.
-Part-time students should contact the program coordinator to discuss a part-time pathway as well as course prerequisites and recommendations.
+Part-time students should contact the department chair or program coordinator to discuss a part-time pathway as well as course prerequisites and recommendations.

 Program Learning Outcomes

-- Evaluate computer aided design models and assemblies based on critical thinking and problem solving skills.
+- Evaluate CAD models and assemblies based on critical thinking and problem-solving skills considering form, fit and function factors.

-- Communicate ideas and solutions to design problems effectively through written and oral presentations.
+- Communicate ideas and solutions effectively through written and oral presentations.